 d.
-Rape - The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person without the consent of the victim (includes both males and females).
+Rape - The causing of penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person without the consent of the victim (includes both males and females).

 e.
 Sexual Misconduct - A broad term encompassing a range of non-consensual sexual activity or unwelcome behavior of a sexual nature.
-The terms includes, but is not limited to, Sexual Assault, Sexual Exploitation, Sexual Intimidation, Sexual Harassment, Domestic Violence, Dating Violence, and Stalking.
+The terms include, but are not limited to, Sexual Assault, Sexual Exploitation, Sexual Intimidation, Sexual Harassment, Domestic Violence, Dating Violence, and Stalking.
 The term also includes "Other Inappropriate Sexual Conduct," as defined by the applicable policy.